How to check (exactly) why your PC can’t run Windows 11

 Once you complete the steps, the tool will run automatically and clearly let you know whether the processor, memory, storage, and other requirements like Secure Boot, TPM, and DirectX are compatible with Windows 11.

-The components that are not supported that will prevent you from upgrading to the new version of the OS will be marked in red.
+The components that are not supported and will prevent you from upgrading to the new version of the operating system will be marked in red.
 The hardware that won’t block the installation will be marked in green.
 And you may also see components, such as the processor, with a yellow mark, which indicates that the hardware is not in the compatibility list, but you may still be able to proceed with the install.

 About the author